nodejs/node/GOVERNANCE.md

   chosen by that project.

-The moderator is responsible for summarizing the discussion of each agenda item and send it as a pull request after the meeting.
+The moderator is responsible for summarizing the discussion of each agenda item and sending it as a pull request after the meeting.

 ## Consensus Seeking Process